Como dice el dicho: Filming

 Unlike many Televisa productions, Como dice el dicho is filmed on location in various parts of Mexico City.
 Six episodes are shot per week; two episodes are filmed simultaneously.
 The coffee shop scenes in Season 1 and the first episodes of Season 2 were filmed in the colonia Condesa in the borough of Cuauhtémoc.
 Since Season 2, coffee shop scenes have been filmed in the colonia Anzures in the borough of Miguel Hidalgo.
 The crew usually films at the coffee shop once or twice a week.
 The first two episodes of the fourth season were filmed in Zacatlán, Puebla, which was the first time the series filmed episodes outside of Mexico City.
 The first two episodes of the fifth season were filmed in ultra-high-definition 4K resolution.

 Music

 The series' original theme song is called "Como dice el dicho".
 It is performed by Mexican singer Mané de la Parra in Seasons 1 and 3.
 The same theme song is used for Season 2 but is performed by singer Jass Reyes.
 For season 4 a new song performed by Marco Di Mauro was used as the show's theme; this song is also called "Como dice el dicho".
 For seasons 5 and 6 the original theme song returned and was performed by Mané de la Parra and Margarita Vargas.
 For season 7, the song is performed by de la Parra and the Mexican band La Original Banda El Limón.
 In season 8 the song is performed by de la Parra and Mario Bautista.

+Cancelation

+On 6 November 2024, it was announced that TelevisaUnivision had canceled the series after fourteen seasons, with the final episode being filmed the next day.
+The decision was the result of economic issues in Mexico, leading TelevisaUnivision to announce a 25 percent staff reduction.
+The cancellation was abrupt and sudden and came as preparations were already underway for a fifteenth season.